IQSS/dataverse/doc/Sphinx/source/index.rst

 The user guides are reference documents that explain how to use the Dataverse Network: Installers Guide, Developers Guide, API Guide, and Users Guide.
-The Users Guide is further divided into primary activities: using data, creating studies, administering dataverses or the network.
+The Users Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets.
 Details on all of the above tasks can be found in the Users Guide.
 The Installers Guide is for people or organizations who want to host their own Dataverse Network.
 The Developers Guide contains instructions for